dOpensource/dsiprouter/docs/use-cases.rst

  =======================================
  How to configure a softphone via Zopier
  =======================================
- Now that domains have been downloaded in dSIPRouter you are able to register a softphone.
+ Now that domains have been synced in dSIPRouter you are able to register a softphone.
 In this example we are using Zoiper.
  Once you've downloaded Zopier appliaction on your PC or smart device you would add:
  - username (extension)
  - password (password of that extension)